kabileshh/IPL_DATA_ANALYSIS/README.md

 ## Conclusion

-Tt
-This project demonstrates how data analytics can uncover meaningful insights and strategic patterns in IPL cricket using structured ball-by-ball match data.
+Tthis project demonstrates how data analytics can uncover meaningful insights and strategic patterns in IPL cricket using structured ball-by-ball match data.